 Data mining is the process of classifying raw dataset into patterns based on trends or irregularities.
 Companies use multiple tools and strategies for data mining to acquire information useful in data analytics for deeper business insights.

 Data is the most precious asset for modern businesses.
 Like mining gold, extracting relevant information from an unorganized data set is a difficult task.
 You need to use tools for data patterns or trends.
 Unlike mining minerals, data is not wholly removed from a data set.
-Data mining involves identifying a data set’s structure, relationships between the various data; and to determine what data to extract for data analysis.
+This process involves identifying a data set’s structure, relationships between the various data; and determining what data to extract for data analysis.

 The data mining process

 Data mining operations can be simply represented by the following diagram:

 - Business Acumen: Businesses managers need to have the understanding to identify relevant data sets for deeper business insights.

 - Data Knowledge: Data engineers classify the data and their sources.

 - Data preparation: A data engineer will use an ETL system to feed data from varied sources to a data warehouse for analysis.
 A data scientist is responsible for selecting the relevant data from the warehouse, which will be useful for a specific use case.
 There will be data cleansing, structuring and organizing to fit analysis and business intelligence requirements.
 Data transformation is the process of altering the format, structure, or values of data.

 - Data modelling: Data modelling is the process of organizing the structure, associations, and constraints of the prepared data.